Ringside seat on the fight to steer the Chamber of Commerce’s climate bus

 Nike, which last week left the chamber’s board of directors but decided

-, described a lack of transparency at the
+to remain a chamber member, described a lack of transparency at the

 group that conflicts with how the chamber describes its operations. …